 For additional practice, add an add_two crate to this workspace in a similar way as the add_one crate!

-As your project grows, consider using a workspace: it provides easier-to-understand, smaller, individual components than one big blob of code.
+As your project grows, consider using a workspace: it enables you to work with smaller, easier-to-understand components than one big blob of code.
 Furthermore, keeping the crates in a workspace can make coordination between crates easier if they are often changed at the same time.

 Installing Binaries with cargo install